Scottish Gaelic Posy Ring: I am my Beloved’s and my Beloved is Mine, 14K White Gold

 On the inside: Agus is leamsa mo ghraidh, which translates as, And my beloved is mine

 Domed with a comfort fit.
 14K white gold.

 Whole and half sizes 3 – 9; Width 3.5mm, 2mm profile or thickness

 Whole and half sizes 9 – 15: Width 6mm, 2mm profile or thickness.
 See add-on prices for 6mm rings under the size drop-down list below.

-Measurements are approximate and may vary slightly with finger size of ring.
-Other sizes and widths available upon request.
+Measurements are approximate and may vary slightly with the size of the ring.
+Other sizes and widths are available upon request.